Web Design Statistics: How Many Web Designers Are There?

 Statistics also show that 21% of consumers will leave websites that have outlandish colors, so try not to reinvent the wheel too drastically.

 You’ll also need to think about your wider color scheme.
 Certain colors work well together, while others clash.
-A good web designer will be able to create a palette that works cohesively.
+A good web designer can create a palette that works cohesively.

 How do users interact with websites?